-

 Background

-(a) it was plainly in the best interests of the creditors for the Provisional Liquidators' appointment to be recognised in England and Wales;
+- It was in the best interests of the creditors for the Provisional Liquidators' appointment to be recognised in England and Wales,

-(b) it was apparent from the Provisional Liquidators' investigations that progress would be inhibited in the absence of recognition in England and Wales; and
+- It was apparent from the Provisional Liquidators' investigations that progress would be significantly impacted in the absence of recognition in England and Wales; and

-In issuing the Letter of Request, substantially in the form applied for, the Court emphasised that any powers sought through a recognition application based on the letter of request must be carefully confined to those conferred by the act or order of appointment issued by the Royal Court of Jersey and not exceed the scope of powers vested in them under Jersey law.
+The Letter of Request was issued substantially in the form applied for, but with it highlighted that any powers sought through a recognition application based on the letter of request must be carefully confined to those conferred by the act or order of appointment issued by the Royal Court of Jersey and not exceed the scope of powers vested in them under Jersey law

 Conclusion

-The Royal Court’s decision to issue a letter of request to the High Court marks a significant step in cross-border insolvency cooperation, particularly given the context of this being within the first provisional liquidation appointment in Jersey.
-By grounding its request in the close procedural alignment between jurisdictions and invoking section 426 of the Insolvency Act 1986, the Royal Court reaffirmed its commitment to judicial comity while safeguarding its own supervisory role.
+The Royal Court’s decision to issue a letter of request to the High Court, and the High Court’s granting of the request, marks a significant step in cross-border insolvency cooperation, particularly given the context of this being within the first provisional liquidation appointment in Jersey.